Regulatory Framework for Specialized Investment Funds (SIFs)

-Key Highlights of the Regulatory Framework
+Highlights of the Regulatory Framework

 1. Eligibility Criteria for SIFs

-Route 1 - Sound Track Record:
+Route 1 - Established Track Record:

-Route 2 - Alternate Route:
+Route 2 - Alternative Route:

 2. Branding and Advertisement Guidelines